 The best thing you can do is to plan ahead for unexpected vet expenses.
-Communicate with your vet about financial limitations.
-Recognize the value of quality veterinary medicine.Continue to 4 of 7 below.
+Set up a separate savings account for possible pet emergencies.
+Research pet insurance options.
+Some employers are now including pet insurance in benefits packages!
+Amazing!
+Just make sure you communicate with your vet about financial limitations and recognize the value of quality veterinary medicine.

-Please Let Our Staff Help You
+Please Let the Staff Help You

-Let the vet tech be a liaison between you and the vet in order to get you answers faster.
-The tech might have an answer for you right away because he has been trained by the vet about her recommendations.
-Or, he might need to talk to the vet and get back to you with the vet's specific answers.
-He can also help expedite a call back from the vet herself.
+Let the vet tech be a liaison between you and the vet in order to get answers faster.
+The tech might have an answer for you right away because he has been trained by the vet about their recommendations.
+Or, the tech might need to talk to the vet and get back to you with the vet's specific answers.
+They can also help expedite a call back from the vet.

 Every support staff member has been trained to act according to the veterinarian's preferences.
 They are acting as agents of the vets and they are there to help you.
 Please treat them with respect and communicate with them clearly.

-We Hope You Take Our Advice
+Vets Hope You Take Their Advice

 When your veterinarian gives you advice or recommends something, it is coming from years of education and experience.
 If you decide to skip routine exams, to suddenly stop a medication, or otherwise disregard your vet's advice, you're doing two things: putting your pet in harm's way and degrading the relationship you have with your vet.

-If you turn to "Dr. Google" and go against your vet's advice, you may put your dog in danger.
-It's important to be an advocate for your pet, so naturally you will do your own research (probably online).
-We know you're going to do this, we only hope you get good information.
-Make sure that you are choosing websites that offer reliable, factual veterinary information.
+If you turn to "Dr. Google" and go against your vet's advice, you may put your pet in danger.
+It's important to be an advocate for your pet, so naturally, you will do your own research (probably online).
+Vets know you're going to do this, they only hope you get accurate information.

 Sure, you might also want to seek advice from friends, family, neighbors, breeders, groomers and so on.
 However, it's important to remember that these people are speaking from their own experiences, and not necessarily from a place of formal education and well-rounded experience.

-We Care… Sometimes Too Much
+Vets Care.
+Sometimes They Care Too Much

 Symptoms are similar to those of PTSD and can seriously impact a person's emotional and physical well-being.
-Compassion fatigue is a very real condition that affects those working in veterinary medicine, human health care, firefighting, law enforcement, social work, counseling and more.Continue to 7 of 7 below.
+Compassion fatigue is a very real condition that affects those working in veterinary medicine, human health care, firefighting, law enforcement, social work, counseling, and more.